Dr. Maniscalco honored by the Office of the New York City Public Advocate

 I recently published an article about privately-owned public spaces.
-It appears in a great online journal out of London, Urban Transcripts:
+It appears in a great online journal, Urban Transcripts:

 Public Spaces…author, Anthony Maniscalco sits down with activist, representative, and TV host, Ronnie Eldridge.